meerkat-manor/PeterDocs/README.md

-# ptrFiles - Protect, Transfer, Reconcile Files
+# PeterDocs - Protect, Transfer, Reconcile Dcouments

 ## Summary

-ptrFiles is for Protecting, Transfering and Reconciling Files on remote computer where the computers are isolated or on different networks.
+PeterDocs is for Protecting, Transfering and Reconciling documents on remote computer where the computers are isolated or on different networks.

 The process uses a Windows PowerShell script and both the source and target computers that execute the code are required to be installed with Windows PowerShell.

-The folder contents at source are archived and encrypted into a single file.
-You transfer the file to your target, where the content are unpacked using the decryption key.
+transfer the file to your target, where the content are unpacked using the decryption key.
 After archive contents are restored you can execute the reconcile function to veriy that the contents are transferred, unaltered.